Bonefish Plentiful Here Year-Round

 daiquiris, Cuban libres (rum and coke), and cocktails.
 Dinners include fresh salads and entrees such as lobster, fish of the day, pork, or chicken.
 Dessert and wine are served with dinner.
 Chefs work with special dietary needs.

-The Open Bar: The open bar is included in the package and includes beer, wine, rum, soft drinks, and water.
+The Open Bar: The open bar is included in the package and includes beer, wine, liquor, and soft drinks.

 Communications: There is no Wi-Fi available on the liveaboard.
 Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
 Satellite phones are NOT allowed in Cuba and will be confiscated at the airport upon arrival.

-Click here for more JAF1 pictures and liveaboard information.
+Click here for more JAF2 pictures and liveaboard information.

 1.)
 You’ll fly to Havana, Cuba (HAV).
 A travel services representative will greet you at the airport and help arrange a taxi to take you to the hotel of your choice.
 Hotel nights and taxis are not included in the package.
 (4- and 5-star hotels run $250.00 to $350.00 per night.
 Our confirmation packet includes a list of recommended hotels.)